Related Content

 Graz ↔ Villach via Leoben and Judenburg

-The current express trains on the Wien/Vienna ↔ Villach via Klagenfurt route use the scenic Rudolf Valley railway through Leoben, Unzmarkt, Judenburg and Treibach-Althofen, but from the timetable change they will be diverted away to the Koralmbahn, so that they can serve Graz.
+The xpress trains on the Wien/Vienna ↔ Villach via Klagenfurt route used the scenic Rudolf Valley railway through Leoben, Unzmarkt, Judenburg and Treibach-Althofen, but on the timetable change they have been diverted away to the Koralmbahn, so that they can serve Graz.

-The stations on the Rudolf Valley route between Leoben and Klagenfurt will gain a regular link with Graz.
+The stations on the Rudolf Valley route between Leoben and Klagenfurt have gained a regular link with Graz.

 2: IR Pyhrn